xRET2pwn/xret2pwn.github.io/_posts/2022-09-14-Myths-About-External-C2.md

 > NOTE: Buffer_Max_Size you will need to define it by adding the following:  `#define BUFFER_MAX_SIZE 1024 * 1024`

+If you noticed we have opened the named pipe through `CreateNamedPipe` WinAPI function. this function is well documented by [Microsoft](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createnamedpipea), but for a quick view we just made our pipe `PIPE_ACCESS_DUPLEX` that means the third-party client can read and write into it. and made just accept one connection you can notice that in the arguement number 4.

 ### Write Function